jab/bidict/README.rst

   as well as for **reading and learning** [#fn-learning]_
 - has **extensive docs and test coverage**
-  (including property-based tests and benchmarks) run continuously on all supported Python versions and OSes
+  (including property-based tests and benchmarks) run continuously on all supported Python versions

 Note: Python 3 Required